WeiBridged/Contracts/test/integration/README.md

-See the following links for integraiton testing:
+See the following links for integration testing:

 -https://github.com/WeiBridged/BridgeCommunication